Tim Prins

 Tim Prins (born 3 August 2003) is a Dutch speed skater who specializes in the sprint distances and the 1500 m.

+Career

 At the 2024 European Speed Skating Championships, held at Thialf in Heerenveen, Netherlands, Prins won a bronze medal in the 1000 m.
 At the 2023–24 ISU Speed Skating World Cup – World Cup 5, held in January 2024 at the Utah Olympic Oval in Salt Lake City, United States he finished second in the second 1000m race.

 Prins is a member of Team Reggeborgh.